 This course exposes students to advanced research trends and theory in the social scientific study of close relationships, focusing on issues related to the nature of intimate relationships, processes, functioning, relationship issues, and communication.
 Readings and discussions relate to mate selection, love, friendship, power, conflict, and relationship dissolution.
 Research on topics such as attraction, nonverbal communication, stress, sexuality, and violence will be examined.
 We will also focus on the nature of relationship interaction as it is associated with relationship satisfaction, distress, and mental health.
-Prerequisites: COMM 200 and COMM 270.
-Every three years.
+Prerequisites: COMM 101 and COMM 201 or COMM 202; or permission of instructor.
+Alternate years.